 by Donald E. Simanek

-An ex-president of this institution, when it was a college with an
+An ex-president of a college with an

 enrollment of several thousand, was asked how many students the